 Marcus Aurelius Severus Alexander was originally named Alexianus.
 He was born about 208 AD.
 Alexander was the son of Julia Mamaea and Gessius Marcianus.
 At the insistence of his grandmother, Julia Maesa, Severus was adopted by his cousin and was adopted by his cousin Elagabalus in 221 AD making him the legal heir to the throne.
 Simultaneously, Severus was raised to the rank of Caesar.
-After the murder of Elagabalus, Alexander was acknowledged as Emperor by the Praetorian guards by the insistence of his grandmother Julia Maesa.
+After the murder of Elagabalus, Alexander was acknowledged as Emperor by the Praetorian guards at the insistence of his grandmother Julia Maesa.
 The Senate confirmed his position the following day.

 Under the rule of Severus Alexander, the empire seemed to recover.
 The economic condition of the state was greatly improved.
 The above illustration is a bronze sestertius announcing the restoration of the Colosseum as one of his public work projects.
 However, it is during his reign that the first movements of a new enemy were to begin – the Goths.
 Over the next 50 years, the Goths would devastate much of the Roman Empire driving deep into the Eastern provinces.